linuxone-community-cloud/technical-resources/deploy-virtual-server.md

 4. Log in to your LinuxONE virtual server

 ## Step 1.
 Request access to LinuxONE Community Cloud.
 1) In a browser, go to the [LinuxONE Community Cloud website](https://developer.ibm.com/linuxone).
+(Note: some have reported issues with Firefox browsers on Windows.)

    ![alt text](images-deploy/dw-home.png "DeveloperWorks LinuxONE Home")